bamos/bamos.github.io/_includes/cv.md

  I am a research scientist at <b>Facebook AI (FAIR)</b> in NYC and study foundational topics in <b>machine learning</b> and <b>optimization</b>, recently involving reinforcement learning, control, optimal transport, and geometry.
 I am interested in developing new modeling principles that improve learning systems and agents that interact with and understand our world.
-My current focus is on optimization as non-trivial reasoning operations can be expressed in the language of optimization, and the lens of optimization brings insights into established paradigms. <br><br>
+Optimization and geometry are powerful building blocks for intelligent systems as they are ubiquitous in the world for non-trivial reasoning operations. <br><br>

 ## <i class="fa fa-chevron-right"></i> Current Position